Verified Learning Logo Menu Login

 A record of this training must be kept in the practice radiation file, and the employee's personal file, dated and signed by the trainer, usually the practice dentist.

-This and much more is covered in our Enhanced CPD course on IRMER & IRR - Legal Aspects.
+This and much more is also covered in our Enhanced CPD course on IRMER & IRR - Legal Aspects.
 GDC Highly Recommended and suitable for all members of the dental team - sign up today!

 Text source: Verified Learning